Last Updated on March 16, 2025

 Diet and Lifestyle Changes

-- Avoid purine rich foods [Read about purine-rich foods in detail]
+- Avoid purine-rich foods

-- Avoid alcohol, sodas and sweetened food
+- Avoid alcohol, sodas, and sweetened food

 - Maintaining hydration with water